Peacemaker (TV series)

-Peacemaker is an American superhero television series created by James Gunn for the streaming service HBO Max.
-Based on the eponymous character from DC Comics, the series is produced by the Safran Company and Troll Court Entertainment in association with Warner Bros.
+Peacemaker is an American superhero television series created by James Gunn for the streaming service HBO Max, based on the eponymous character from DC Comics.
+The first season is a spin-off of the film The Suicide Squad (2021) set in the DC Extended Universe (DCEU), further exploring jingoistic self-titled hero Chris Smith / Peacemaker.
+The second and final season is the first live-action series in the DC Universe (DCU), a "soft reboot" of the DCEU, retroactively incorporating most of The Suicide Squad and the first season into the DCU's continuity, and taking place after the events of the film Superman (2025).
+The series is produced by the Safran Company and Troll Court Entertainment in association with Warner Bros.
 Television and with Gunn as showrunner.
-The first season is a spin-off of the film The Suicide Squad (2021) set in the DC Extended Universe (DCEU), further exploring jingoistic vigilante Chris Smith / Peacemaker.
-The second season is the first live-action series in the DC Universe (DCU), a "soft reboot" of the DCEU, retroactively incorporating most of season 1 into the DCU's continuity, and taking place after the events of the film Superman (2025).
-It was produced by DC Studios with Gunn returning as showrunner.
+The second was produced by DC Studios with Gunn returning as showrunner.

-John Cena stars as the title character, reprising his role from The Suicide Squad, with Danielle Brooks, Freddie Stroma, Chukwudi Iwuji, Jennifer Holland, Steve Agee, and Robert Patrick also starring in the first season, with Frank Grillo joining the cast in the second season.
+John Cena stars as Chris Smith / Peacemaker, reprising his role from The Suicide Squad, alongside Danielle Brooks, Freddie Stroma, Chukwudi Iwuji, Jennifer Holland, Steve Agee, and Robert Patrick also starring in the first season, with Frank Grillo joining the cast in the second season.
 Although the character was originally slated to be killed in The Suicide Squad, Gunn conceived Peacemaker after noting Cena's strength as a dramatic actor, and wrote the first season while finishing the film.
 HBO Max ordered it straight-to-series in September 2020.
 Filming took place in Vancouver, Canada, from January to July 2021, with Gunn directing five episodes.
 He chose to use hair metal songs for the series' soundtrack, including "Do Ya Wanna Taste It" by Wig Wam for the dance sequence accompanying the first season's opening titles.
 A second season was ordered in February 2022, with Gunn again writing all episodes.
 The season was integrated with the DCU after Gunn was named co-CEO of DC Studios.
 Filming took place at Trilith Studios in Atlanta, Georgia, from April to November 2024.

 Peacemaker premiered on January 13, 2022, with its first three episodes.
 The other five episodes of the first season were released weekly until February 17.
-Viewership increased with each episode and the season received mostly positive reviews.
-The second season premiered on August 21, 2025, and released weekly until October 9.
+The second and final season premiered on August 21, 2025, and released weekly until October 9.
 Following the conclusion of the second season, Gunn announced there were no plans for a third season.
 The series has been nominated for several awards, including a Primetime Creative Arts Emmy Award.
 A spin-off series, Waller, is in development as part of the DCU.